Lockpickers-United/Belt-Ranking-System/karatebelts.md

 3. Have built a ["Challenge Lock"](#wiki_challenge_lock_requirements) and shared it with a fellow picker
 4. Have made at least one specialized tool
 5. Mentor a more advanced picker through the process of getting into a difficult lock
-6. SPP two different locks on this list or similar
+6. SPP and gut two different locks on this list or similar

 * Abus 89/50
 * Abus Granit (Disc Detainer version)
 * ASSA Desmo
 * ASSA DP 2400
-* ASSA Twin 6000 (with barrel spools)
+* ASSA Twin 6000 (Barrel spools and matched undercuts)
 * BiLock
 * Bks Janus
 * Cism Atlas